-In 2014 a group of Canadian researchers conducted a meof treating problematic gambling.38 ta-analysis of MI's Problematic gambling is by the Diagnostic and Statistical Manual of Mental Disorders-5 (DSM-5) as "persistent and recurrent problematic gambling behavior leading to clinically impairment or distress."39 This team of researchers examined how MI was at reducing problematic gambling behavior in comparison to non-MI treatments, or no treatment at all.
-They found over four hundred articles written about MI in gambling treatment, but only found which were adequately reliable, internally consistent, and valid.
+In 2014 a group of Canadian researchers conducted a meta-analysis of MI's efficacy of treating problematic gambling.38 Problematic gambling is defined by the Diagnostic and Statistical Manual of Mental Disorders-5 (DSM-5) as "persistent and recurrent problematic gambling behavior leading to clinically significant impairment or distress."39 This team of researchers specifically examined how effective MI was at reducing problematic gambling behavior in comparison to non-MI treatments, or no treatment at all.
+They found over four hundred articles written about MI in gambling treatment, but only found five which were adequately reliable, internally consistent, and valid.
 The results from this study showed that the MI treatment groups gambled an average of 1.3 days less and saved 10% more money than the non-MI treatment groups.
-This represents a decrease and suggests that MI is an treatment for problematic gambling.40
+This represents a significant decrease and suggests that MI is an effective treatment for problematic gambling.40

-While this meta-analysis chose the most reliable studies it from two drawbacks.
-First, the control group was fairly and quantitative study data from several selected studies to develop a single conclusion that has greater statistical power."
+While this meta-analysis chose the most reliable studies it suffered from two drawbacks.
+First, the control group was fairly

+38 A meta-analysis is defined as "a method for systematically combining pertinent qualitative and quantitative study data from several selected studies to develop a single conclusion that has greater statistical power."
 "Study Design 101," George Washington University, November, 2011, accessed April 5, 2016, https://himmelfarb.gwu.edu/tutorials/studydesign101/metaanal-yses.html.